We use cookies

 Definition

 The nominal value of a share is its basic value on issue, as determined by a company's shareholders, excluding any "share premium" that reflects its market value.
-A share's nominal value is often £1, 10 pence or 1 pence, but can be any amount.
+A share's nominal value is usually simple: £1, 10p, 1p or even 0.0001p, but it can be any amount.

 Do I need to alter the nominal value?